-Join Kevin Skoglund for an in-depth discussion in this video Blacklisting and whitelisting, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Blacklisting and whitelisting, part of Programming Foundations: Web Security.

 In this movie, we'll talk about blacklisting and whitelisting.
 And we'll learn why whitelisting is the more secure choice.
 You may have heard the term blacklisting before.
 One of the most famous examples of this term is in the 1940s and 50s, many Hollywood screenwriters, actors, directors, and musicians were forbidden from working, because of their suspected support for the American Communist Party.
 They were said to be blacklisted, there wasn't any formal list, but anyone on the widely known informal list wasn't given any work.
 They'd been placed on the no access list.

 We have the same concept of blacklisting for security too, if we list users banned from our site or list the actions that a user can't take or list types of data that are not allowed.
 Then we have created a blacklist.
 It's reference list for what is forbidden.
 Whitelisting is the opposite of blacklisting.
 Instead of listing what is forbidden, we list what is permitted.
 We list the users who can access our site We list the actions that users can take.
 We list the types of data that are allowed.
 Now you might just think that it's just a matter of preference, whether you're choosing all except the ones on this list or whether you're choosing only the ones that are on a list.